angus-ai/angus-doc/getting-started/index.rst

 2. Configure your SDK
 =====================

-You must configure your sdk with the keys you received by regestering here.
+You must configure your sdk with the keys you received by registering `here <http://www.angus.ai/developers/>`_.
 These keys are used to authenticate the requests you are about to send.

 In a terminal, type: